 For me, working before a subject is deeply complex and a chance to explore visual language.
 The test is to find graphic statements and abstractions which truthfully parallel perceptions and travel towards a resolved image.
 Previously Unseen explores my reactions and connection with the urban which has been an important aspect of my painting for many years.
 It is a reference to my wish to try and see the world anew.

-Denis has exhibited widely both in Australia and internationally and has been represented in numerous Art Fairs including ‘Line Art, Ghent’, The Brussels Art Fair, The 20th Century British Art Fair, Royal College of Art, and The Islington Art Fair.
-Public Collections include: The Art Gallery of NSW.
+Clarke has exhibited in numerous Art Fairs including ‘Line Art, Ghent’, The Brussels Art Fair, The 20th Century British Art Fair, Royal College of Art, and The Islington Art Fair.
+His work is included in private and public collections including: the Art Gallery of New South Wales, the Fitzwilliam College Cambridge and Lloyds of London.

 Solo exhibitions